Unity-Technologies/usd-unity-sdk/README.md

 * Then right-click on the track and **add USD Recorder Clip**.

 >  **Note:** This feature has no dependency to and is not based on the Recorder package.

-### Exporting via USD menu (Legacy)

-A last option to export a USD Composition is to use the legacy export via the Editor main menu :
-* Select **USD > Export Selected**.

-Note that this option is not recommended as it doesn't offer any export options.

 # License